 The Role of the Guide

-The reviews rave about the guide, often mentioning her depth of knowledge and warm personality.
+The reviews love the guide, often mentioning her depth of knowledge and warm personality.
 Many describe her as “like connecting with a long-lost cousin” or “feeling like seeing a family member.”
 She shares not only facts but also personal stories and local insights, making the experience richer and more relatable.

 The Practical Details